living-biobank/living-biobank/README.md

 cp config/dotenv.example .env
 ```

 After copying the `.yml.example` files, modify the corresponding `.yml` files with your database and shard configuration.
+In addition, make any necessary changes to your `.env`.

 Create and migrate your database
 ```